LiDARNet: A Boundary-Aware Domain Adaptation Model for Point Cloud Semantic Segmentation

 \subsection{Input Representation}

 This paper focuses on the domain adaptation for full-scene semantic segmentation from one real-world Lidar scan dataset to another real-world Lidar scan dataset.
 Our model used a projection-based model as the segmentor backbone.
 The input of a projection-based model is the projected LiDAR scan refer to Eq.\ref{eqn:spherical_projection}, where $r$ is the range, $(x,y,z)$ are the coordinates, $(w,h)$ are width and height of the image, $f$ is the angle of the field of view of Lidar, and $f_{up}$ is the up angle of the field of view.
 After the projection, we can get a range image and a point index image.
 Furthermore we also get a 3D coordinate map of the point cloud.
 Many projection-based models \cite{Wu2018seg,Milioto2019,Cortinhal2020} use the range image, reflectivity map, and coordinate map as input.
 But the point cloud from the different platforms has different coordinate systems, which is not good for domain adaptation.
 Meanwhile, the normal map have fixed range for all LiDARs.
-Besides,according to \cite{Gupta2014}, the normal map can help the model perform semantic segmentation for depth image.
+Besides, according to \cite{Gupta2014}, the normal map can help the model perform semantic segmentation for depth image.
 Therefore, we use a normal map accompanying with the range image, reflectivity map, as input.
 In our experiment, we notice that a lot of stripe pattern appears on projected images and labels (see Fig.\ref{fig:inpaint}(a)), which affects the domain adaptation process.
 To reduce the negative effect, we pre-process the data (see Fig.\ref{fig:inpaint}(b)).
 We utilize Closing morphological and subtract operations to locate stripe pattern on mask image.
-Then we inpaint the reflectivity image and range image using the Navier-Stokes inpainting algorithm \cite{Bertalmio2001}, and fill the label using the holes’ nearest neighbors.
+Then we inpaint the reflectivity and range image using the Navier-Stokes inpainting algorithm \cite{Bertalmio2001}, and fill the label using the holes’ nearest neighbors.
+And the normal map is computed from the inpainted range image.